PSVicky/codoid_project/README.md

 # codoid_project
 Technical round Task
-created a signin and signup page using jwt,restfull api,flask and mysql The signin and signup are responsive to all device
+created a signin and signup page using jwt,restfull api,flask and mysql.

+The signin and signup are responsive to all device